laygond/Behavioral-Cloning/README.md

 #### Data Augmentation
 - augment data by using the left and right cameras as if they were in the center and apply correction to angle
-- flipping the images is a quick way to augment the data
+- flipping the images (and steering angles) is a quick way to augment the data

 ## Model
 #### Architecture